Alice’s Adventures in the Cousins’ War

-What can be seen in Lewis Carroll’s “Looking Glass” (DeDisnification, Part 7B)
+History in the “Looking Glass” (DeDisneyfication, Part 7B)

 ‘[…] this here ought to have been a red rose-tree, and we put a white one in by mistake; and if the Queen was to find it out, we should all have our heads cut off, you know.’